felixstenian/worldtrip/README.md

 - ⚛  **NextJs**
 - ⚡  **ChakraUI**
 - 💖 **Lint**
-- 📝 **Prismic CMS**

 I've used other libraries too, like **swiper** for touch slider accelerated transitions; **json-server** for fake REST API;

 ## Getting started

-First you need to have `node` or `yarn` installed on your machine.
+First you need to have `node` and `yarn` installed on your machine.
 Then, you can clone this repository and run the following commands inside the project folder:

 1. `yarn`;
 2. `yarn server`;